Cycle route: along Amstel river by bike

 If you’re one of the lucky ones who can walk three paces in clogs without falling over, you can take home your very own pair, and leave others to cheesy souvenirs as you tap dance your way out of the factory.

 With the Amstel now on your right, you’re back on course for Amsterdam.
 If you were battling a head-wind on your way down, you’ll be breezing your way into the city like a galleon.
-If not, you’ll thank yourself you chose one of our Victoria touring bikes.
+If not, you’ll thank yourself you rented a touring bike from us.
 With 30 gears and a lightweight aluminium frame, you’ll be overtaking traditional Dutch steel-frame bikes all the way back.

 Your route home takes you under the ring, past Rai, and through De Pijp.
 If you’ve still got some energy in your legs, there’s lots going on in The Pipe.
 You’ve got Sarphatipark in the middle, Albertcuypmarkt just above (09:00-16:00 Monday-Saturday), and a cluster of bars and cafes around Marie Heinekenplein and Eerste van der Helststraat.